 Loan Sharking example

-What is loan sharking and how does it work?
+What is loan sharking, and how does it work?

 What Are the Risks Involved in Lending Money?

 When lending money, lenders face many risks.
 One risk is that borrowers may never repay the loan.
-Another risk is that the borrower may default on the loan.
+Another chance is that the borrower may default on the loan.
 Default means that the borrower stops making payments on the loan.
-If the borrower defaults on the loan, then the creditor loses the entire amount of the loan plus the interest they had to pay out.
+If the borrower defaults on the loan, the creditor loses the entire amount of the loan plus the interest they had to pay out.

 Why Do People Get Into Trouble with Their Loans?